 Sometimes it’s easier to apply God’s truths to my life than to the lives of my children.
 I don’t know why that is.
 Maybe I feel like I should be able to fix things for them because I’m their mom.

-Lest it sound like I have the rottenest kids on the East coast, let me say they are all wonderful.
-They all have lovely sweet moments and kind words often.
-My teenage daughter still calls me “mommy” sometimes which absolutely melts my heart.
+Lest it sound like I have the rottenest kids on the East Coast, let me say they are all wonderful.
+They all have lovely, sweet moments and kind words often.
+My teenage daughter still calls me “Mommy” sometimes, which absolutely melts my heart.
 My tweenage son still enjoys reading with me each night while we snuggle.
-My six-year-old loves to draw pictures to encourage me.
-And at the most surprising and sweetest times, my five-year-old will flash me the sign for “I love you.”
-They all bless me…they just don’t really help me!
+My 6-year-old loves to draw pictures to encourage me.
+And at the most surprising and sweetest times, my 5-year-old will flash me the sign for “I love you.”
+They all bless me; they just don’t really help me!